mem-fdn/mem-bridge/README.md

     <img src="https://github.com/decentldotland/MEM/assets/77340894/d840ef84-540f-4ccc-a7e0-1ed03c4af8dd" height="180">
   </a>
   <h3 align="center"><code>@mem-fdn/mem-bridge</code></h3>
-  <p align="center">Bridging ERC20 Tokens to MEM Protocol</p>
+  <p align="center">Bridging ERC20 Tokens to MEM Protocol & AO network</p>
 </p>

 ## Abstract

-This repository focuses on a design for a lock-mint ERC20 bridge to the MEM protocol.
-The bridge's tech stack utilizes MEM serverless functions, MEM molecules, EVM smart contracts, and Chainlink's AnyAPI.
+This repository focuses on a design for a lock-mint ERC20 bridge to the [MEM protocol](https://mem.tech) and [AO network](https://ao.arweave.dev).
+The bridge's tech stack utilizes MEM serverless functions, MEM molecules, EVM smart contracts, Chainlink's AnyAPI and AO processes.

-***This is a experimental bridge, unaudited and not tested on mainnet, don't use it in production***
+***This is a experimental bridge, audited but not tested on mainnet, don't use it in production***

 ## Build and Run